Why Choose Us?

 - All the above charges are plus vat and the bold type figures are inclusive of the vat element

 We have found that a good relationship with Tenants is the key to a smooth-running tenancy.
 As Property Managers this relationship is our job, but it is important that the Tenants should feel comfortable in their temporary home, and that they are receiving value for their money.
 It follows therefore that a well-presented and maintained property in good decorative order will go towards this, whilst also achieving a higher rental figure.
 Tenants are also more inclined to treat such a property with greater respect.

 Electrical, gas plumbing, waste, central heating and hot water systems must be safe, sound and in good working order.
 Repairs and maintenance are at the Landlords expense unless misuse can be established.
 Interior decorations should be in good condition and preferably plain, light and neutral.

-Gardens should be left neat, tidy and rubbish free, with any lawns cut.
-Tenants are required to maintain the gardens to a reasonable standard, provided they are left the necessary tools.
+Gardens should be left neat, tidy, and rubbish-free, with any lawns cut.
+Tenants are required to maintain the gardens to a reasonable standard, provided they are left with the necessary tools.
 However, few Tenants are experienced gardeners, and if you value your garden, or if it is particularly large, you may wish us to arrange visits by our regular gardener.

 Information for the Tenant

 It is helpful if you leave information for the Tenant, e.g. on operating the central heating and hot water system, washing machine and alarm system, and the day refuse is collected, etc.

 You should provide one set of keys for each Tenant.
 Where we will be managing we will arrange to have duplicates cut as required.